h00t3rz4unm3/Academic-Projects/Data Structures (Java & C++)/Assignment 1/README.md

 ###Algorithm:
-1) Prepare everything that is needed (open files, import, etc)
+1. Prepare everything that is needed (open files, import, etc)
-2) Initialize all variables
+2. Initialize all variables
-3) Read data from file, one integer at a time
+3. Read data from file, one integer at a time
-4) Assume data is integers and
+4. Assume data is integers and
     a.
 Increase count variable
     b.
 Add input to sum variable
     c.
 Use if statement to compare input to highest value so far
     d.
 Use if statement to compare input to lowest value so far
-5)Repeat steps 3-4 until all data is read
+5. Repeat steps 3-4 until all data is read
-6)Compute average
+6. Compute average
-7)Display to console:
+7. Display to console:
-    a.Count
+    a.
+Count
-    b.largest
+    b. largest
-    c.Smallest
+    c.
+Smallest
-    d.Average
+    d.
+Average

 ###Input: